 One reason a thunderstorm disturbs your sleep is noise and flashes of light.

-Of course, it’s also possible that the thunderstorm outside your window is making you anxious.
-PloS One confirms that anxiety and insomnia go hand in hand.
-Restful sleep will be difficult to obtain if your heart is racing and you feel uncomfortable and unsafe.
+PloS One stated that anxiety and insomnia often go hand in hand.
+Restful sleep will be difficult if your heart races and you feel uncomfortable and unsafe.

-How to Sleep with Thunder and Lightning
+How To Sleep with Thunder And Lightning

 If you’re reluctant to sleep during a thunderstorm, it’ll be tempting to stay awake until the weather passes and the skies return to normal.

 Try any combination of these techniques to stand a better chance of falling asleep, ideally before the thunder and lightning reach a crescendo.

 Block Sound and Vision

 Sensory deprivation seems to be the most straightforward solution if the sound of thunder and bright lightning flashes keeps you awake.

 Calm Your Anxiety

-It’s easier said than done, but try to soothe your fears before bed to bolster your chances of restful slumber.
+It’s easier said than done, but try to soothe your fears before bed to increase your chances of restful sleep.
 Techniques for calming anxiety at night include:

 - Work off your stress hormones through exercise.